-After the founding of the first partisan units in Kordun and Banija regions in the early summer of 1941, ethnic Serbs and ethnic Croats fought together against nazi-fascism and occupation.
-This region was also a founding site of the Main headquarters of the People’s Liberation Army of Croatia, the Partisan Hospital was active during the whole war and in 1944 the 3rd session of ZAVNOH was held in Topusko.
+After the founding of the first partisan units in Kordun and Banija regions in the early summer of 1941, ethnic Serbs and Croats fought together against the nazis.
+This region was also a founding site of the Main headquarters of the People’s Liberation Army of Croatia, the Partisan Hospital was active throughout the war.

 The creator or sculptor of the monument is a renowned Croatian sculptor Vojin Bakić.
 Construction of the monument was completed in 1981.
 Unfortunately things got a bit fucked up in the area not long after (aka the Yugoslavian Civil War of the 1990’s) and the result was that this magnificent building was abandoned, looted and almost ruined.

 There is a magnificent 360degree view from the top of the building which can be accessed and climbed through various unofficial entrances.

 In the surrounding woods there are apple and chestnut trees.
 There is a bird watching trail and an old monastery.
 A short distance from the monument is the old Partisan Hospital hidden in the woods.
 This was where the Partizans built and maintained a hospital during the war managing to avoid detection by the fascists throughout.
 The hospital was rebuilt as a museum but after the break up of Yugoslavia it has been largely forgotten.
 It is now a fascinating testament to the stupidity of war and politics both in the past and present.

 There is a Youtube video of both the monument and the Partizan Hospital here!